Mukō

 Mukō (向日市, Mukō-shi) is a city in Kyoto Prefecture, Japan.
-As of 1 September 2023, the city has an estimated population of 56,070 in 23748 households and a population density of 2200 persons per km².
+As of 1 September 2023, the city has an estimated population of 56,070 in 23,748 households and a population density of 2200 persons per km^{2}.
 The total area of the city is 7.72 sqkm.

 Geography

 Mukō is located in southern Kyoto Prefecture.
 It is located at the southwestern edge of the Kyoto Basin, with views of the Nishiyama mountain range including Mt.
 Koshio to the west, and the Katsura River flowing to the east of the city.
 As a result, the terrain is generally flat with highlands to the northwest and lowlands to the southwest.
 Muko adjoins northern Nagaoka, is surrounded by Kyoto on other three sides.
 There are bamboo groves found on the hillside on the west of the city.
 Residential area for Kyoto and Osaka is expanded to the hill, encroaches on bamboo groves.
 The Itsuka Kofun, the large keyhole-shaped kofun dated to 4th century, is located in the center of the hill chain.